HomeNews & InfoFan FictionMessage BoardLinksEmail

 Daniel's gaze dropped from hers yet again.
 "I don't think I could have, Sam."

-"You think that Oma would have kept you from doing so?"
+"You think that Oma would have kept you from doing that?"

 "No, I don't think she would have stopped me.
 Why should she?"